Open Search -

 Golf was played at Bromsgrove as early as 1894, the club was inaugurated in 1896.

-A 9-hole course with good sandy soil.
+A 9-hole course at Breakback Hill with good sandy soil.
 Holes varied in length from 130 to 592 yards.
 The bogey was 41.
 The station at Bromsgrove was 1 mile away.
 Local hotel was the Golden Cross.
+The club moved location to Slideslow in the 1900s but returned to Breakback Hill just prior to WW1.

 Below, result of a match played at Alcester on Saturday 4 March 1899.